RohitFarkade/Java2025/Notes.md

         double	    Double
         boolean	    Boolean
 ### Note.
 Wraparound Simply means overflow or underflow
     Long Value Denotation For Readability ex long num = 100L or 100l its also compulsory when assginin  numeric literal larger than Intger max;

+    casting Hieracrcy
+    byte->short->int->float->double reverse is not possible without casting defualt ->int & double (remeber to cast when assigning more precise value to float like float myFloat = 4.34; ->error;
+    correct way:
+    float myFloat = (float)4.56;
+    or
+    float myFloat = 4.56f;
+    )

+    BigDecimal ->> when accurate precision is needed StringBuilder ->> when string needs to be mutable (as defualt string is immutable it creates new string whenever we append something to it)